Franzzzzzzzz/NDDEM/src/Dem/InputFileCommand.md

     - `quasicristal`: ????? not quite sure what this does anymore.
     - `fromfile filename`: set the locations from a textfile.
 The file should have columns, no delimiters.
 1st column is particle id, following columns are the coordinates of location, last column is the particle radius.
   - `radius [uniform|bidisperse] SMALLRADIUS LARGERADIUS [RATIO]`: set the particle radius from a distribution.
 Bidisperse is now defined by volume.
 For bidisperse, $ratio=V_{large}/(V_{small}+V_{large})$.
-  - `skin`: set the skin size.
+  - `skin`: [DEPRECATED, DO NOT USE] set the skin size.
 Should be used after the particle radius has been set.

 - `rigid N`: handles rigid bodies number N
   - `set NPARTICLES ID1 ID2 ...
 IDN`: particles belonging to the rigid body.